mazerab/forge-bash-profile/README.md

 ### Running locally

 Open a new terminal window and run the command **listForgeApps** to see the list of Forge Apps you have configured in your environment.

 If you want to set the Forge environment for a specific Forge app, run the command **setForgeDemoAppEnv** and input the app number you wish to use.

-After pressing ENTER, the Forge environment variables will be set for you.
+After pressing **ENTER**, the Forge environment variables will be set for you.

 ### Deployment

+Copy the .bashrc and .bash_profile files to your $HOME directory.

 ## Further Reading